tymoxx/magasin-challenge/Readme.md

 # Spasex Rocket Launches App

 ## Description
-This is a simple app that shows the latest SpaceX rocket launches.
+**React Native Expo** app that shows the SpaceX rocket launches.
 It uses the [SpaceX API](https://docs.spacexdata.com) to fetch the data.

 The app is built with **React** and **Redux Toolkit**.
 It uses **RTK Query** to fetch the data from the API.
 The app uses **Lazy Loading** to load the data in chunks while scrolling.

 The app has the possibility to add a launch to favorites and uses **Redux Persist** to persist the data locally.